HELPLINE: (443) 330-5341

 T. Team up

 Rely on others by teaming up with a trusted teacher, parent volunteer, even student who can look out for your child.
-Keep an open dialogue with allies so you know and understand what’s happening inside and outside of the classroom during your child’s school day.
+Keep an open dialogue so you know and understand what’s happening inside and outside of the classroom during your child’s school day.
 Continue to ask about your child’s mood, progress, social opportunities, peer interactions, and behaviors during non-classroom times, such as lunch and recess.

 I. Invite